What you could be doing | Police Constable Degree Apprenticeship

 You can also apply if you’re a serving Special Constable who has attained independent patrol status (at the time of application) and are consistently completing sixteen hours per month and up to date with all mandatory training.

-You must hold a full UK/EU valid manual driving licence at the start of pre-employment checks.
+You must hold a full UK manual driving licence within 6 months of your start date.

 You’ll need to pass a Job-Related Fitness Test (JRFT9) to check your fitness levels.
 This test determines whether you’re fit for the job and ready for Officer Safety Training, where you’ll learn to protect yourself and others.
 You’ll also be asked to take a running test (known as a multi-stage shuttle run or bleep test) to level 5:4.